 The inspiration for this article comes not only from my own outdoor boxing workouts but also from Havana, Cuba where you can find the Rafael Trejo boxing gym.
 This is an open-air outdoor “gym” that has produced more World Champions and Olympic gold medalists in amateur boxing than anywhere else in the world.
 Yes, they get in their workouts outside!
 No need for a gym and no need for excuses!
 There are a multitude of exercises you can do outside to complete that boxing workout.
 Read through some of these great exercises and at the end I will tell you how to put them all together for a “knockout” workout!
+Need swome gear before embarking on your boxing journey?
+Grab some at Tussle!

 Preparation